The Candidate for Goddess: Anime

 Twelve episodes of The Candidate for Goddess, beginning with "Curriculum 00" and ending with "Curriculum 11", were aired on Japan's NHK BS2 satellite channel from January 10 to March 27, 2000.
-Bandai released the series on four DVD volumes from April 25 to July 25, 2000.
-The thirteenth episode was released straight to DVD as an OVA in Japan on May 25, 2002 as Special Curriculum: The Candidate for Goddess.
-A DVD box set titled Emotion the Best: The Candidate for Goddess was released by Bandai Visual in Japan on April 22, 2011 and includes all 12 episodes of the broadcast plus the OVA.
+Video Maker released the series on four DVD volumes from April 25 to July 25, 2000.
+The thirteenth episode was released straight to DVD as an OVA in Japan on May 25, 2002, as Special Curriculum: The Candidate for Goddess.
+A DVD box set titled Emotion the Best: The Candidate for Goddess was released by Video Maker in Japan on April 22, 2011, and includes all 12 episodes of the broadcast plus the OVA.

 By early 2001, Bandai Entertainment acquired the North American distribution rights to The Candidate for Goddess with plans to air the series on Cartoon Network.
 An English dubtitle was completed by Mix Magic, Inc. in Hollywood, CA. According to Bandai's Jerry Chu, the series was renamed Pilot Candidate because the company wanted to veer away from the term "goddess" for Cartoon Network's sake and because they believed the new title was more descriptive of the series.
 The channel had originally intended to air the series on its popular afternoon anime block Toonami that fall, and had considered including a reversible cover or an alternate angle intro animation with the original title if fans requested it.
 However, the anime was delayed and ultimately premiered on its late night Saturday Adult Swim block on February 24, 2002.
 Despite being broadcast on the more mature list of programming, Pilot Candidate was censored, including the removal of nudity, violence, tobacco use, and religious references.
 This was likely due in part that it was originally intended for Toonami and the episodes were already completed with the intention of the demographic being children.
-Four DVDs containing the series were released in North American stores between November 1, 2001 and May 21, 2002.
+Four DVDs containing the series were released in North American stores between November 1, 2001, and May 21, 2002.
 All twelve episodes of the series were released on the Pilot Candidate Complete Collection box set on October 11, 2005.
 On March 8, 2016, Discotek Media had announced their license to the series and the unreleased OVA to be released on June 28, 2016.